-STRETAGIES USED FOR THE

-UNIVERSITIES IMPLEMENTATION OF INTEGRATION OF SCIENCE AND ISLAM

-- Establishment of Curriculum Development Directorate

-- Lecturers' selection system that emphasizes the balance of religious and general competence.

-- Workshop on integrative-

-interconnected Curriculum and

-Learning strategies.

-UIN Yogya - Lecturer Training on Application of

-Curriculum Integration in Syllabus,

-RPS and Learning process

-- Coaching new lecturers to develop

-integrative-interconnected

-competencies

-- QA office ensures of template for

-developing integrative interconnective Semester Lecture Program Activities

-(RPKPS)

-- Establishment of a Quality Assurance

-Office (KJM)

-UIN Malang - Make Ma'had Ali

-- Establishment of the Qur'an and

-Science Study Institution (LKQS)

-- Creating Arabic Language

-Development Program (PKPBA) and

-English Language Development

-D (DICDDI)
+UNIVERSITIES STRETAGIES USED FOR THE IMPLEMENTATION OF INTEGRATION OF SCIENCE AND ISLAM UIN Yogya Establishment of Curriculum Development Directorate Lecturers' selection system that emphasizes the balance of religious and general competence.
+Workshop on integrative- interconnected Curriculum and Learning strategies.
+Lecturer Training on Application of Curriculum Integration in Syllabus, RPS and Learning process Coaching new lecturers to develop integrative-interconnected competencies QA office ensures of template for developing integrative interconnective Semester Lecture Program Activities (RPKPS) UIN Malang Establishment of a Quality Assurance Office (KJM) Make Ma'had Ali Establishment of the Qur'an and Science Study Institution (LKQS) Creating Arabic Language Development Program (PKPBA) and English Language Development

 Program (PKPBI)

 - Recruitment of general lecturers who

 memorized the Koran

 - Integrated Curriculum Workshop

 - Curriculum review and syllabus for

 integrating religious sciences and

 general sciences

 - Compiling textbooks that refer to the

 scientific integration paradigm as

 outlined in the tree of knowledge.

 - Develop integrated RPS.

 - Cultivating integrated thesis writing.

 - Composing Integrated curriculum

 handbook

 - Civilizing integrated lecturer research.

 - Writing integrated textbooks.

 UIN Bandung - Collaborative RPS Compilation.

 - Making class schedules based on

 lecturer competence so integration is

 implemented.

 - Evaluate the learning process together.

 - Establishment of Development and

-UIN Jakarta Quality Assurance Institutions
+Quality Assurance Institutions

-0 12 ( ) 0.210.2 00. - Establishment of Academic Directorate
+UIN Jakarta - Establishment of Academic Directorate

 Curriculum review

 - Curriculum review and syllabus for

 UIN Makasar integrating religious and general

 sciences

 - Incorporate religious values into the

 curriculum and syllabus used at public

 faculties.

 - Encourage all lecturers to conduct

-receased on the interaction of Islam

-research on the integration of Islam,

-science, technology, and art at least 50%

-per year.

-- Research on scientific studies

-conducted by lecturers

-- The general faculty should try to

-incorporate religious values.
+research on the integration of Islam, science, technology, and art at least 50% per year.
+Research on scientific studies conducted by lecturers The general faculty should try to incorporate religious values.
+Publish the scientific work of educative staff, strived to be published internationally, a minimum of 10 pieces per year Compiling textbook packages that contain scientific integration between general sciences and Islamic sciences USIM Arabic language for non-religious academic background, philosophy of Islamic Science and Islam.
+IIUM - Non-Islamic program such as engineering, physics, chemistry etc., oblige students to take Arabic language till required standard at foundation level and Islamic worldview and Islam, knowledge and civilization subjects during the period of studies.
+KUIS 5 minutes Islamic sermon for every class UBD given by lecturer - In 1936, religious education was included in the school curriculum as a subject called Shar'iyyat .
+The contents were limited to the 'ibadat and tawhid fields

+- Government only provided one

+religious teacher to teach the subject, an

+increased number of teachers taught

+Islamic religious subjects in 1937

+- Government invited two religious

-- Publish the scientific work of educative
+officers from the state of Johor,

-staff, strived to be published

-internationally, a minimum of 10 pieces

-per year

-- Compiling textbook packages that

-contain scientific integration between

-general sciences and Islamic sciences

-USIM Arabic language for non-religious

-academic background, philosophy of

-Islamic Science and Islam.

-Non Islamia program grah as

-IIUM - Non-Islamic program such as

-engineering, physics, chemistry etc.,

-oblige students to take Arabic language till required standard at foundation

-level and Islamic worldview and Islam,

-knowledge and civilization subjects
+Malaysia, to make a study into the

-KUIS during the period of studies.
+effectiveness of the teaching of Islamic

-5 minutes Islamic sermon for every class

-given by lecturer
+knowledge in Brunei's government

+school.

+- The religious teaching is allocated 3-5

+times a week

-UBD - In 1936, religious education was
+- In 1993, tahfiiz al-Qur'an was

-included in the school curriculum as a

-subject called Shar'iyyat .
-The contents

-were limited to the 'ibadat and tawhid

-fields

-- Government only provided one religious teacher to teach the subject, an increased number of teachers taught Islamic religious subjects in 1937 - Government invited two religious officers from the state of Johor, Malaysia, to make a study into the effectiveness of the teaching of Islamic knowledge in Brunei's government school. - The religious teaching is allocated 3-5 times a week - In 1993, tahfiiz al-Qur'an was established by majesty Hassanah Bolkiah - 1994, PAI and al-Qur'an become subject learned in public shools - 2004, Islamic revealed knowledge was integrated into the new religious education curriculum.
+established by majesty Hassanah

+Bolkiah

+- 1994, PAI and al-Qur'an become subject

+learned in public shools

+- 2004, Islamic revealed knowledge was

+integrated into the new religious

+education curriculum.